CDL Pre-Trip: How to Inspect the Engine Compartment

 What’s the difference between a standard service body vehicle inspection and one with a boom truck hydraulic and electrical system?

 While a standard service body vehicle inspection focuses on the chassis and engine, inspecting a boom truck requires additional, specialized checks.
-You must perform a PTO electrical inspection to ensure the Power Take-Off unit that drives the hydraulics is electrically sound.
-You also need to inspect the hydraulic lines for leaks and check the electrical controls for the boom itself, which are critical for safe operation.
+You must perform a PTO electrical inspection to ensure the Power Take-Off unit that drives the hydraulics is electrically sound, check hydraulic lines for leaks, and verify electrical controls for the boom are serviceable and secure — all critical for safe operation.

 Continuing Education by State